Advocacy

 The Housing Credit is the most successful tool available for incentivizing private investment in the production and preservation of affordable housing.
 The Housing Credit is structured to allow investors in the private sector to provide equity capital in exchange for a credit against their tax liability.
 Since it was established in 1986, the Housing Credit has financed over 2.8 million homes for 6.5 million low-income families and generated $100 Billion in private investment in communities nationwide.
 Every year, the Housing Credit supports more than 90,000 affordable homes and nearly 100,000 jobs every year.

-PRIORITY: In 2023, NALHFA will urge Congress and the Administration to take action on additional improvements and funding for the Housing Credit, which will allow for the creation and preservation of hundreds of thousands of affordable homes over the next ten years and provide much needed resources to combat the nationwide shortage of affordable housing.
+PRIORITY: In 2024, NALHFA will urge Congress and the Administration to take action on additional improvements and funding for the Housing Credit, which will allow for the creation and preservation of hundreds of thousands of affordable homes over the next ten years and provide much needed resources to combat the nationwide shortage of affordable housing.
 NALHFA is strongly supporting the Affordable Housing Credit Improvement Act (AHCIA) and will work with congressional staff to advocate for the passage of the bill during the 118th Congress.
+Further, NALHFA will support approaches to promote the expanded use of tax-exempt housing bonds, including lifting the volume cap, exempting affordable housing preservation projects from counting towards the cap and expanded bond recycling to better serve local HFA housing finance needs.

 Increase Down Payment Assistance: